ImplFerris/red-book/src/embedded-graphics/draw-target.md

 }
 ```

-## How it looks in Display?
+## How It looks on the Display?

-Before i explain the code, let me quickly show you how the embedded-graphics coordinates map to the physical LED matrix layout.
+Before I explain the code, let me quickly show you how the embedded-graphics coordinates map to the physical LED matrix layout.

 From the embedded-graphics point of view, all the daisy-chained devices together form one big display.
 The pixel at coordinate (0, 0) corresponds to the first LED on the leftmost device in the chain.